ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ### Testing

+My testplan is quite simple.
+I plan to create unit- and integration tests for my back-end, for testing logic and connections.
+This will be done using MSTest projects.
+I chose to use MSTest over something like xUnit because I personally find MSTest a bit more clear, with test methods actually being called *TestMethod* instead of something kind of vague like *Fact*.
+As for the front-end, aside from Google Lighthouse scans every so often, I plan on doing usability tests to make sure my site is easily navigatable.

 Currently, I have written a few unit and integration tests for my back-end through two MSTest projects in the same solution as my back-end.

 The unit tests test the save data alteration I do in my back-end's service classes, which is pure logic.
 An example can be found below: